 The operations of the Group are inherently exposed to interest rate risk.
-The amount of net interest income earned by the Group materially affects the revenues and the profitability of the operations of the Group - during 6-month period ended 30 June 2022 net interest income accounted to 75% of the Groups total operating income (62.58% during 6 months of 2021).
+The amount of net interest income earned by the Group materially affects the revenues and the profitability of the operations of the Group - during the financial year ended 31 December 2022 net interest income accounted to 74.8% of the Groups total operating income (63.4% during the financial year ended 31 December 2021) and during the nine months period ended 30 September 2023 net interest income accounted to 80.5% of the Groups total operating income (74.7% during the nine months period ended 30 September 2022).
 Interest rates are affected by numerous factors beyond the control of the Group, which may be not estimated adequately.
-Such factors include the changes in the overall economic environment, level of inflation, that in turn could influence ECB monetary policy decisions, which can lead to the interest rate fluctuations.
+Such factors include the changes in the overall economic environment, level of inflation, that in turn could influence the European Central Bank's ("ECB") monetary policy decisions, which can lead to the interest rate fluctuations.